jbjohnson2/indieProject/ProjectPlan.md

 - [ ] Update Weekly reflection

 ### Week 10 - 3/25 to 3/31 - Work Week
+-
+- [ ] add any missing project pieces needed so that reviews can be searched and  users can be added, edited and deleted.

 - [ ] Implement consuming a web service - zip code search
 - [ ] Update Weekly reflection